 Evaluating Results and Outcomes

 During a PoC you may only want - for example - a CSV output of the results that connect records into entities and how those entities are related.
 You may want to export or replicate similar information to a warehouse for further analysis and consider joining to the original data sources.
 Both and similar scenarios are easily accomplished.
-Additionally, Senzing provides Exploratory Data Analysis (EDA) tools that can be used to dynamically explore, compare and analyze results.
+Additionally, see the Exploratory Data Analysis Tools that can be used to dynamically explore, compare and analyze results.